gottagofaster236/RewardsTheater/README.md

 ### Adding a random video source
 You can use a VLC Video Source with several videos in the playlist.
 Then RewardsTheater will play a random video from this playlist every time.
+**Please make sure you add videos one-by-one and not the whole directory.**

 Note that hide transitions are not supported in this case.